 Type of risk Description How we manage it Investment returns risk Different types of investments have different risks and perform differently at different times.
-For example: the return on shares tends to go up and down more than the returns from fixed interest.
+For example, the return on growth assets tends to go up and down more than the returns from income assets.
 This means short term fluctuations in the value of a fund are common, especially for funds that invest mostly in growth assets like shares.
 Our minimum quality criteria must be met before any investment is included in a fund's portfolio.
 We develop, in consultation with the Supervisor, a SIPO which describes the allowed investments, exposure levels and investment criteria for the investments held in the funds.
 We regularly monitor the holdings of the funds to ensure they remain within the criteria specified in the SIPO.
-We visit companies or seek additional information in respect of investments held to be satisfied of their ongoing suitability.
-Market risk Investment performance can be affected by a range of things like economic conditions (such as inflation, interest and employment rates), political events, and environmental and technological issues.
+We may visit companies or seek additional information in respect of investments held to be satisfied of their ongoing suitability.
+Market risk Investment market performance can be affected by economic conditions such as investor opinion, inflation, employment rates and interest rates (including negative interest rates).
+Political events, and environmental and technological issues also impact investment market performance.
 We keep our knowledge of various market factors up to date through a review of economic data both locally and internationally, as well as conducting our own research.
 This information is used when making investment management decisions.
 Currency risk Investments in foreign assets are bought and sold with foreign currency, and the funds may hold foreign currencies directly.
-The value of the foreign assets and currency can change (up or down) when there are movements in the exchange rate between the New Zealand dollar and the currency of the foreign country.
+The value of the foreign assets and currency can change (up or down) when there are movements in the exchange rate between the New Zealand dollar and the foreign currency.
 Where we can, we monitor the currency positions and may adjust the hedging levels of the currency exposure attributable to the holdings of the overseas assets.
-The overseas currency exposure will not usually be fully hedged in any fund.
 Investment manager risk How we choose to allocate each fund's investments will affect that fund's returns.
 In particular, our investment style may result in our returns differing from any market index and from competing investments.
 We maintain an up to date knowledge of various market factors through a review of economic data both locally and internationally while also conducting our own research.
 This information is then taken into consideration when making investment management decisions.
 We aim to complete a review of the strategic asset allocation for the funds every two years to ensure we take into account updated capital market assumptions.
-Credit risk A party to an investment contract may not honour their obligations or fail to complete transactions, or may become insolvent.
-If this occurs in any of the investment contracts held by a fund, it will negatively impact the value of that fund.
-We analyse creditworthiness when selecting counterparties.
+Credit risk The issuer of a security, an institution that we deposit funds with, or a third party that provides a guarantee for either may not honour their obligations, fail to complete transactions, or may become insolvent.
+If this occurs you may not receive the full amount of your investment in that fund.
+We analyse the creditworthiness of the issuers we purchase securities from, institutions we choose to deposit funds with, and third parties that provide a guarantee for either.
+Counterparty risk A party to an investment contract may not honour their obligations, or fail to complete a transaction, or may become insolvent.
+If this occurs in any of the investment contracts held by a fund, you may not receive the full amount of your investment in that fund.
+Fisher Funds deals with reputable brokers and trading platforms.
+For physical securities our preference is to pay on delivery of the financial instrument.
+For derivatives and OTC contracts we ask counterparties to post collateral against unrealised losses to minimise potential losses in the event of default.
+Not all counterparties post collateral.